MM Woodwinds and Brass (Flute), Spring 2015

 As an undergraduate at the University of Central Florida, Adriane performed with the UCF Knight Winds at the 2011 National Flute Association Convention in Charlotte, North Carolina.
 During her time at UCF, Adriane and three of her fellow studio members formed a flute quartet, the Aurelia Flutes.
 The group performed often throughout the state of Florida, with major performances including the Florida premier of Charles Griffin’s Emergence for flute quartet and electronics at the Timucua White House.
 As students of Powell Artist Dr. Nora Lee Garcia, the Aurelia Flutes were invited to perform at the Powell Flutes factory in Maynard, Massachusetts in the spring of 2012.

-As a member of the Now Hear Ensemble, Adriane has toured throughout much of California, including appearances at the Center for New Music in San Francisco and REDCAT at Walt Disney Concert Hall in Los Angeles.
+As a member of the Now Hear Ensemble, Adriane toured throughout much of California, including appearances at the Center for New Music in San Francisco and REDCAT at Walt Disney Concert Hall in Los Angeles.
 She has also performed with the group as a part of Classical Revolution: LA and at the Carlsbad Music Festival.
-The Now Hear Ensemble is the Resident Ensemble at the University of California Santa Barbara.
+The Now Hear Ensemble was previously the Resident Ensemble at the University of California, Santa Barbara.

 While completing her masters at UCSB, Adriane served as the Graduate Teaching Assistant for the University Wind Ensemble (under the direction of Paul Bambach), and directed the Flute Choir.
 She also holds a Bachelor of Music degree from the University of Central Florida, where she studied with Dr. Nora Lee Garcia.
 Adriane began studying flute in high school, under the guidance of Bootsie K. Mayfield.